Lower bounds for adiabatic quantum algorithms by quantum speed limits: Final Hamiltonian of type-I

-\paragraph*{Example: Adiabatic Deutsch-Jozsa algorithm.} Recall that in the problem of Deutsch-Jozsa \cite{Deutsch92}, we are given a Boolean function $f\colon \{0,1\}^n\to\{0,1\}.$ The task is to determine whether $f$ is constant or balanced (i.e., equal number of output of 0's and 1's).
+Recall that in the problem of Deutsch-Jozsa \cite{Deutsch92}, we are given a Boolean function $f\colon \{0,1\}^n\to\{0,1\}.$ The task is to determine whether $f$ is constant or balanced (i.e., equal number of output of 0's and 1's).
 In the AQA proposed by Ref.\ \cite{Das02}, the final state is chosen as (here, $N\equiv 2^n$)